MacArthur High School (Levittown, New York)

-As of the 2018–19 school year, the school had an enrollment of 1,234 students and 95.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
-There were 67 students (5.4% of enrollment) eligible for free lunch and 42 (3.4% of students) eligible for reduced-cost lunch.

 According to the 2007 Newsweek Magazine issue of Top 1,200 U.S. schools, MacArthur High School was ranked as #518.

+In 2024 the school ranked #1,222 in National Rankings, #128 in New York High Schools, and #159 in New York, NY Metro Area High Schools.

 Renaissance Program

-Adapted through a unanimous vote of the school's faculty in the spring of 1994, the Renaissance Program rewards students who excel in academics.
+Adopted through a unanimous vote of the school's faculty in the spring of 1994, the Renaissance Program rewards students who excel in academics.
 Students who pass everything, including midterms, finals, and regents, are hosted at a semi-annual breakfast.
 Students receive cards in either platinum, gold, blue, or gray, depending upon their grade average or status as an Honor Society member.
-These cards entitle the students to various "special perks and privileges," including discounts on tickets to school plays and dances.
+These cards entitle the students to various "special perks and privileges", including discounts on tickets to school plays and dances.
 The four-year Renaissance card-holders of every senior class are hosted at an additional special brunch.

 Music and theater

-MacArthur's Music program includes symphonic band (which includes marching band), orchestra, four levels of guitar class, electronic music, music theory and advanced placement music theory, various choruses, jazz ensemble, music of the 20th century, and multiple levels of piano classes.
+MacArthur's Music program includes symphonic band (which includes marching band), orchestra, four levels of guitar class, electronic music, music theory, and advanced placement music theory, various choruses, jazz ensemble, music of the 20th century, and multiple levels of piano classes.

 The marching band (accompanied by kickline and color guard) participates at football games, parades, and the annual Newsday Festival at Hofstra University.
 They are known as the MacArthur Symphonic Band.

 The guitar program hosts an annual "Guitar Shredding" competition in which five star students of the year's class perform a freestyle and improvise solos over backing tracks to win prize and acclaim among their peers.

 The musical theater program offers theater classes and produces seasonal plays and musicals.